-This Health Care Interpreter Training course meets the formal education requirements for your OHA Oregon Health Care Interpreter credential.
+This Health Care Interpreter Training course meets the formal education requirements to earn your OHA credential (Qualification or Certification).

-In this online and onsite Health Care Interpreter course, you'll learn everything you need to be successful in your work.
+In this engaging online and onsite Health Care Interpreter course, you'll learn everything you need to be a competent, successful interpreter in a health care setting.

-You will learn medical terminology in English and Spanish, and you'll gain the skills necessary to interpret in both simultaneous and consecutive modes in a medical setting.
+You'll gain the skills necessary to confidently interpret in both simultaneous and consecutive modes in a medical setting.

-At the end of the course, you will learn how to take your interpreting skills and build a career in this needed space.
+At the end of the course, you will learn how to take your interpreting skills and build a career in this high-demand industry.

 This course is designed to meet the Oregon Health Authority’s training requirements for health care interpreters, and you will be guided through the process of completing applications to be added to the OHA Registry of Certified and Qualified Health Care Interpreters.